Growing cut flowers for the vase

 Cut flowers with a sharp knife or clipper in the early morning when they are fresh and before the bees join you and place cut flower stems in water immediately.

-Cut off and use the side stems in smaller arrangement.
+Cut off and use the side stems in a smaller arrangement.

 Leave prepared flowers in a bucket of water in a cool place for a couple of hours, preferably overnight, before arranging.